The elegant Nyonya kebaya – wearable art that knows no seasons

-"When in Rome, do as the Romans do" is an oft quoted maxim about the importance of adapting oneself.
-Whether or not this bit of wisdom was known to the early Chinese immigrants to Malaysia, some of them eventually married the local folk and adopted Malay customs.
-The result of this union was the Peranakan Chinese (more commonly known as Babas and Nyonyas), a unique cultural class that flourished for centuries throughout Malaysia.
+"When in Rome, do as the Romans do" is an oft-quoted maxim about the importance of adapting oneself.
+Whether or not this bit of wisdom was known to the early Chinese immigrants to Malaysia, some of them eventually married the local folk and adopted Malay customs while remaining quintessentially Chinese in belief and philosophy.
+The result of this union was the Chinese Peranakan (more commonly known as Babas and Nyonyas), a unique cultural hybrid with a cosmopolitan persona that flourished for centuries throughout Malaysia.

-Little remains of Peranakan traditions today and what's left is barely recognisable.
-The Nyonya influence is still very much prevalent in food, like acar hu and nasi kerabu.
-Other things like clothing and accessories (kebaya, kerongsang, beaded slippers and ornamental belts) are considered luxuries and worn only by a lucky few.
-Most of the Pernanakan Chinese in Penang today have blended into the social fabric.
-They are not as recognisable or as distinctive as before, and the only way of identifying one is to ask!
+Little remains of the Chinese Peranakan traditions today and what is left is barely recognisable.
+Nevertheless, the Nyonya influence is still very much prevalent in food, like acar hu (pickled fish), jiu hu char (stir-fried yambean with shredded cuttlefish) and hong bak (braised pork belly).
+Other things like clothing and accessories (kebaya, kerongsang, beaded slippers and ornamental belts) are considered luxuries and worn only by a lucky few at functions and events.
+Most of the Chinese Peranakan in Penang today have blended into the social fabric of modern living, especially the younger generation.
+They are not as recognisable or as distinctive as before and the only way of identifying one is to ask!

-The Nyonya factor in my family probably came from my maternal grandmother Emily Elizabeth Surin (picture right) – the name given to her by her guardian, the Mother Superior of Light Street Convent.
+The Nyonya factor in my family probably came from my maternal grandmother Emily Elizabeth Surin – the name most probably given to her by her guardian, the Mother Superior of Light Street Convent.
 It was here that she grew up, among other orphans, not knowing her roots let alone her parents.

-According to my mother, a kebaya could be tailored for about RM150 back in the 60s – a princely sum back then.
-Materials were available from Boon Company in Campbell Street.
-Approximately 1.2 meters of cloth is sufficient to sew a kebaya.
+According to Mum, a kebaya could be tailored for about RM150 back in the 1960s – a princely sum back then.
+Materials were available from Boon Wah in Campbell Street.
+Approximately 1.5 metres of cloth is sufficient to sew a kebaya.

-Kebayas haven't gotten more affordable these days, as a well made set of kebaya blouse and sarong can set you back several thousands of ringgit, particularly those designed by the likes of Bernard Chandran and Melinda Looi.
-Despite the cost, a well made kebaya is actually an investment and if preserved well will appreciate in value.
+Kebayas have not become more affordable these days, as a well-made set of kebaya blouse and sarong can set you back several thousand Ringgit, particularly those designed by the likes of Kim Kebaya, Bernard Chandran and Melinda Looi.
+Despite the cost, a well-made kebaya is actually an investment and if preserved well, could appreciate in value.

-Imagine my surprise when, by sheer stroke of luck I found a tailor in KOMTAR who was willing to sew a kebaya.
-I wasted no time talking my wife Yvonne into tailoring one.
-Possessing a fine eye for colour and detail, she chose a powder blue georgette fabric with colourful embroided flowers.
-A matching blue sarong with gold print was selected to match.
-After taking her measurements, we were told to come back in a week to collect the kebaya.
+Imagine my surprise when, by a sheer stroke of luck in 2005, I found a tailor in KOMTAR then (relocate to Prangin Mall), who was willing to sew a kebaya for much less.
+Cecelia Lim from County Fair Boutique was friendly and a master seamstress.
+I wasted no time talking my wife into tailoring both a kebaya blouse and sarong.
+Possessing a fine eye for colour and detail, she chose a light powder blue chiffon georgette fabric with colourful embroidered flowers.
+A matching blue sarong with a gold print was selected to match.
+After taking her measurements, Cecelia informed us to come back in a week’s time to collect the kebaya.

 © All rights reserved